xobs/xoblogs/_posts/rpi/2012-08-29-setting-up-the-environment.md

     Image                                         100% 6175KB   6.0MB/s   00:01
     smc@build-ssd:~/rpi/adafruit-raspberrypi-linux$

-Then, on the Pi, load and run the new image:
+Then on the Pi, load and run the new image:
     root@raspberrypi:~# kexec -l Image --command=line="$(cat /proc/cmdline)" ; kexec -e

 And that's it.
 Now we have the ability to compile a new kernel, load the